mfschubert/imageruler/README.md

 To estimate the minimum length scale of the void regions, the binary image is inverted after the binarization of Step 1: $\rho \rightarrow \neg \rho$ such that the solid and void regions are interchanged.
 The remaining Steps 2-5 are unchanged.
 This approach is equivalent to computing $\mathcal{C}_d(\rho) \oplus \rho$ in Step 2 and then checking its overlap with the interior pixels of the void regions of $\rho$ in Step 3. $\mathcal{C}_d(\rho)$ denotes morphological closing.

 The minimum length scale of $\rho$ is the smaller of the minimum length scales of the solid and void regions.
-Rather than determining these separately, it is possible in principle to compute their minimum simultaneously using $\mathcal{O}_d(\rho) \oplus \mathcal{C}_d(\rho)$ in Step 2 and then to check its overlap with the union of the interior pixels of the solid and void regions of $\rho$ in Step 3.
+Rather than determining these separately, it is possible in principle to compute their minimum simultaneously using $\mathcal{O}_d(\rho) \oplus \mathcal{C}_d(\rho)$ and then to check its overlap with the union of the interior pixels of the solid and void regions of $\rho$.
 This approach involves a single binary search rather than two.

 ## Schemes for Identifying Ignored Violations
 The `ignore_scheme` is an optional argument to top-level functions such as `imageruler.minimum_length_scale`.
 The choice may affect the length scale value reported for a given design; the possible values are as follows: